netlify/next-on-netlify/README.md

 1. `npm run build`: This will run `next build` to build your NextJS app and `next-on-netlify` to prepare your NextJS app for compatibility with Netlify
 1. `netlify dev`: This will emulate Netlify on your computer and let you preview your app on `http://localhost:8888`.

-#### Add Custom Redirects
+#### Custom Netlify Redirects

-You can define custom redirects in a `_redirects` file in the `public/` folder.
-When you run `next-on-netlify`, your redirects will be merged with the redirects defined by `next-on-netlify`.
-Note that your redirects take priority.

-Or you can define custom redirects in the `netlify.toml` file.
+You can define custom redirects in the `netlify.toml` file.
+Routes defined by `next-on-netlify` take precedence over routes defined in `netlify.toml`.

+In the past, it was possible to define custom redirects in a `_redirects` file.
+This is not possible anymore.
+Let me know if you have a need for this feature and we can add it back.

 [Read more about Netlify redirects here](https://docs.netlify.com/routing/redirects/).

-## Limitations

-next-on-netlify has only been tested on NextJS version 9 and above.
+#### Custom Netlify Functions

+`next-on-netlify` creates one Netlify Function for each of your SSR pages and API endpoints.
+It is currently not possible to create custom Netlify Functions.
+Let me know if you have a need for this feature and we can add it.

 ## Credits